fastruby/blog/_posts/2019-04-24-dual-boot-with-rails-6-0-beta.md

 # ...
 ```

-If you have any problems installing `ten_years_rails`, you can manually add the
+If you have any problems installing `next_rails`, you can manually add the
 `next?` method to your `Gemfile` and create a symlink like this:

 ```